rust-lang/socket2/CONTRIBUTING.md

 based on the option name, e.g. `IP_ADD_MEMBERSHIP` rather than `join_multicast_v4`.
-Finally the last block contains platforms specific methods such as `Socket::freebind` which is (at the time of writing) only available on Android, Linux and Fuschia, which is defined in the `src/sys/*.rs` files.
+Finally the last block contains platforms specific methods such as `Socket::freebind` which is (at the time of writing) only available on Android, Linux and Fuchsia, which is defined in the `src/sys/*.rs` files.

 Other types are mostly defined in `src/lib.rs`, except for `SockAddr` and `SockRef` which have there own file.
 These types follow the same structure as